mmasabalvi/Introduction-to-ML/README.md

 # Introduction-to-ML

-Projects I worked on, when learning ML.
+Datasets I worked on, when learning ML.